3 min read

 67 Pall Mall

 67 Pall Mall is a private members club founded by “wine lovers for wine lovers.”
 They have locations in London, Singapore, Verbier, and Beaune.
 Today, all brands operate as media companies with an “always-on” mindset.
 In this same vein, 67 Pall Mall launched their TV channel where they share premium content related to wine with their worldwide community.
-Instead of flying production crews to various locations, the company hired local Storyhunter freelancers in South Africa, Cyprus, Chile, and India to film 45-minute to one-hour episodes for their “Live From The Vines” series.
+Instead of flying production crews to various locations, the company hired local Glimmer creators in South Africa, Cyprus, Chile, and India to film 45-minute to one-hour episodes for their “Live From The Vines” series.

 INDIA | Sula Vineyards | 67 PALL MALL TV